 3. Tangle Teezer

-Unlike most of the items on this list, Tangle Teezer was rejected on Dragons’ Den.
+Unlike most of the products on this list, Tangle Teezer was rejected on Dragons’ Den.
 The product is a well-crafted hairbrush with 400 teeth.
-This helps it glide through hair easily, regardless if it’s wet or dry.
+This helps it glide through hair easily, whether it’s wet or dry.

-Retired hair colorist Shaun Pulfrey is the one who came up with the product and was looking to improve distribution across the UK.
+Retired hair colorist Shaun Pulfrey came up with the product and was looking to boost distribution across the UK.
 Pulfrey came on seeking an investment of £80,000 for 15%, valuing the business at just over £500,000.

 4. Chocbox

-Chocbox is a plastic device that can safely contain electrical wiring.
+Chocbox is a plastic device that safely contains electrical wiring.
 This simple yet cleverly designed product can serve as a junction box, an inline connector, a telecom connection storage, or a conduit box.

 5. Wonderbly

-Initially called Lost My Name, Wonderbly that provides personalised books for children.
+Initially called Lost My Name, Wonderbly creates personalised books for children.
 Parents can have their child’s name as a leading character in a book.
 Founded by David Cadji-Newby, Tal Oron, Asi Sharabi, and Pedro Serapicos, Wonderbly were seeking £100,000 for a 4% equity stake,

 Piers Linney gave the entrepreneurs exactly what they asked for.
-Wonderbly has gone to raise around $23.1 million in funding.
+In addition, Wonderbly has raised $23.1 million in funding.
 The company’s revenue has reached £30 million after selling over three million books.
+International sales now account for 85% of its revenue.

 6. Craft Gin and Bubble Club

 Wine and gin are two of the most iconic alcoholic beverages in the world.
-Craft Gin and Bubble Club is a subscription-based company that delivers these two drinks monthly.
+Craft Gin and Bubble Club is a subscription-based business that delivers these two drinks every month.

 Jon Hulme and John Burke launched the startup when there was a growing demand for gin.
 Soon after setting up, they went to the Dragons, looking for an investment of £75,000 for a 3% equity.